MicrosoftDocs/learn/learn-pr/cela-accessibility/intro-to-gaming/includes/6-input-accessibility.md

-Intro to input accessibility
+Once players have decided the action they'd like to carry out in the game, physical interaction with an input device is needed to progress.
+Depending on the nature or complexity of the actions players must perform, they may become blocked from this progress.

+In this unit, you'll learn about the relationship between input and gaming.
+Specifically you'll learn to identify unintentional barriers that may be posed by common game elements or mechanics related to input, and how they can negatively impact player experiences.

 ## Input and Gaming

-After cognitive decisions are made about next steps in the game, players must act upon those decisions.
-This typically requires players to move their fingers with speed, precision, and coordination as they interact with physical input devices.
+Completing game tasks typically requires players to move their fingers with speed, precision, and coordination as they interact with physical input devices.
 These experiences can introduce unintentional barriers for players with physical disabilities when:

 - Platforms or game titles only support a specific type of input device that some players cannot physically use.
 - Challenging mechanics like rapidly pressing buttons, pressing multiple buttons at once, or holding buttons down are required actions to progress in gameplay.